UC-MOA: Utility-Conditioned Multi-Objective Alignment for Distributional Pareto-Optimality: Evaluation

 \section{Evaluation}

-In this section, we start with the experimental setup, including the tasks, baselines, and implementation.
-We then present our experiment design, followed by experiment results and analysis.
+This section details the empirical evaluation of our proposed method.
+We first describe the experimental setup, including the tasks, baselines, and implementation details.
+Subsequently, we present a comprehensive assessment of our method's effectiveness.
+This is primarily demonstrated through a user study designed to capture qualitative preference alignment, and further substantiated by quantitative metrics focusing on inference consistency and Pareto front optimality .
+Finally, we analyze the computational efficiency of our approach.
+More experimental results can be found in Appendix~\ref{app:additional_exp_results}.
 We provide our code in the anonymous link \url{https://anonymous.4open.science/r/UC-MOA-8D36}.